KHOmega/KH-PC-and-Linux-Setup/refined-steam-version-linux-setup.md

 ![title screen](https://github.com/user-attachments/assets/b34ee907-0247-4c0b-94d0-fd76385fb3a4)

-*Note*, if controller inputs are not working, simply either tap your screen, or hold down the `Steam` button and click down the right touch pad.
+*Note*, if controller inputs are not working, simply either tap your screen, or hold down the `STEAM` button and click down the right touch pad.